|Shaun Evans endeavors to recapture the Morse magic|

 |two peas in a pod?|

 But I'm pleased to report I was all wet on this one!
-I really liked Endeavor.
-While the Lewis series is workmanlike and likeable, Endeavor does something Lewis only rarely manages: capturing the moving, melancholy quality that made Morse memorable for so many viewers back in the 1990s.
+I really enjoyed Endeavour.
+While the Lewis series is workmanlike and likeable, Endeavour does something Lewis only rarely manages: capturing the moving, melancholy quality that made Morse memorable for so many viewers back in the 1990s.

 In addition, there's the added interest of the swinging sixties setting (when the series opens we're thankfully in 1965, when good taste was still fashionable--I don't want to see Shaun Evans' Morse in fat ties, gold chains, unbuttoned shirts and polyester flair pants, listening to Mahler by the illumination of a lava lamp and letting the word groovy escape from his lips).